 “Then do it!”
 I smiled.
 “Now you have the time and money to do that, so why not?
 Do the things that will make you happy.”

 As I recalled that episode, I texted her back: “Hey, anyway, what about that vocal lesson?
-Have you enrolled into one?”
+Have you enrolled in one?”

 She replied with: “No. Not yet.”